Web3NL/motoko-book/src/common-internet-computer-canisters/ic-management-canister.md

 # IC Management Canister

-To manage canisters programmatically, the Internet Computer (IC) provides a _management canister_.
+The Internet Computer (IC) provides a _management canister_ to manage canisters programmatically.
 This canister, like any other canister, has a [Candid Interface](/internet-computer-programming-concepts/async-data/candid.html) and could be called by other canisters or [ingress messages].

 In this chapter, we will only look at a subset of the interface.
 In particular, we will not cover Bitcoin, HTTP and cryptography related functionality and only focus on _canister management_.